angular-schule/angular-cli-ghpages/README.md

 The [angular-cli-ghpages](https://github.com/angular-buch/angular-cli-ghpages) command is able to push to any branch on any repository.
 It's made on top of [tschaub/gh-pages](https://github.com/tschaub/gh-pages).
 **This script works great on [Travis-CI](https://travis-ci.org/).** No git credentials must be set up in before.
 Specific environment variables of Travis-CI are evaluated, too.
 You will like it!

+## Changelog

+A detailed changelog is available in the [releases](https://github.com/angular-schule/angular-cli-ghpages/releases) section.

 ## Installation & Setup